Detailed information on a low-cost design for a microbarograph that

 make it possible for schools, businesses and amateurs to detect, measure and monitor the infrasound in

 their environment.
 See for latest page updates.

-The Infiltec Model INFRA-20 Infrasound Monitor is now available for $295, plus shipping.
+IN PRODUCTION: The Infiltec Model INFRA-20 Infrasound Monitor is now available for $295, plus shipping.

 HOW TO ORDER: Print out our